eightsmile/cqf/README.md

 Welcome to visit my site: https://fanyuzhao.com/?page_id=3911.

 Posts may not be kept updated, in that it seems the website cannot show `.md` and `jupyter notebook` well.
-Still, welcome to vista my website for some insights about Econ and my learning & ideas.
+Still, welcome to visit my website for some insights about Econ and my learning & ideas.

 Both my website and GitHub cannot  show those Latex formula correctly.
 If that showing bother you, please clone the .md file yourself.
 Hope that would be helpful.